axieinfinity/ronin-documentation/docs/node-operators/setup/cli.md

   ```

 ### 2. Initialize the genesis block
 Before running a node, you need to initialize the genesis block to set up the origin state of the chain.
-The genesis file is located in the repository's `genesis` directory.
+The genesis files are located in the repository's `genesis` directory, and include the path where you store the node's data—for example, `/ronin/data`.

   ```
-  ronin init genesis/mainnet.json --datadir <path-to-your-node-directory>
+  ronin init genesis/mainnet.json --datadir /ronin/data
   ```

 ### 3. Start the node
-Run the following command to start a full (non-validating) Ronin node on the mainnet:
+Run the following command to start a full (non-validator) Ronin node on the mainnet:

   ```
   ronin --networkid 2020 \